 Wrongful Death – Motorcycle Accident - We represented the widow of an individual killed in a motorcycle accident in a claim for wrongful death.
 The insurer involved tendered the total coverage available; $250,000.
 The wrongful death statute in California (Code of Civil Procedure § 377.60) allows multiple people to make claims, including the decedent’s surviving spouse, domestic partner, children, and issue of deceased children, or, if there is no surviving issue of the decedent, the persons, including the surviving spouse or domestic partner, who would be entitled to the property of the decedent by intestate succession.
 If the parents of the decedent would be entitled to bring an action under the law, and the parents are deceased, then the legal guardians of the decedent, if any, may bring an action under the law as if they were the decedent’s parents.
 This emotionally charged matter involved negotiations between several estranged family members.

-Wrongful Death Case Motor Vehicle Collision - Our client was a 22-year-old female who was traveling along highway 50 in Rancho Cordova, CA. The defendant failed to remain in his lane and crossed over into oncoming traffic.
+Wrongful Death - Auto Accident - Our client was a 22-year-old female who was traveling along highway 50 in Rancho Cordova, CA. The defendant failed to remain in his lane and crossed over into oncoming traffic.
 The three-car impact resulted in the fatality of both our client and the defendant driver.
 Despite having a significant case value, the claim was resolved for the maximum policy limits of the defendant driver.